-It is a rare and benign condition that is also known as a black hairy tongue or lingua nigra.
+It is a rare and benign condition known as a black hairy tongue or lingua nigra.

-It is caused by an excessive growth of bacteria, which accumulate in the papillae.
+It is caused by excessive growth of bacteria, which accumulate in the papillae.

 It is characterized by abnormal elongation that may look like hairs and a blackish or dark brownish discoloration or “staining” of these filiform elevations ( filiform papillae ) that cover most of the surface of the tongue (dorsum linguae).

 Such changes often begin in the posterior region of the upper part of the tongue and extend towards the front (anterior) part of the surface of the language but never affect the lower surface.